-We meet for one hour, either via Skype, phone, FaceTime, WhatsApp or in person in the Santa Barbara area.
+We meet for one hour, either via Zoom, FaceTime, phone, or in person in the Santa Barbara area.
 I listen closely and take notes.
 I then reflect, research, and sometimes even dream about topics and themes that we've discussed.
-Within 48 hours, I offer you additional insights via email.
+Within a few days, I offer you expanded insights via email.
 Along with my own thoughts, you'll receive the insights of profound and ground-breaking thinkers from many disciplines including philosophy, psychology, mythology, neuroscience, religions and the arts--all related to the unique circumstances of your creative calling.
 Check out the Services page for in-depth descriptions of services.

 What do you charge?
-Are your prices competitive, and do you offer a sliding scale for fees?
+Do you offer a sliding scale for fees?

-An initial 30-minute consultation is always free!
-One hour mentoring and/or strategy sessions are $95.00.
-(You'll find that similar consultations can easily exceed $150 with no follow up.)
-I want my services to be accessible to everyone, and yes I do offer a sliding scale in certain circumstances.
+An initial 20-minute consultation is always free!
+One hour mentoring and/or strategy sessions are $150.00, which includes a written follow-up.
+I want my services to be accessible to everyone, so I offer a sliding scale in certain circumstances.
 Please feel free to ask.
 We can also split up the hour into time for mentoring and time for career planning if you like.
-Non-mentoring, basic editing fees are $55 per hour.
 Online courses and retreats are priced as packages.

 Do I have to commit to a certain amount of sessions?